tiberiuzuld/angular-gridster2/README.md

       sw: true,
       nw: true
     }, // resizable edges of an item
-    stop: undefined // callback when resizing an item stops.
+    stop: undefined, // callback when resizing an item stops.
 Accepts Promise return to cancel/approve resize.
+    start: undefined // callback when resizing an item starts.
     // Arguments: item, gridsterItem, event
   },
   swap: true, // allow items to switch position if drop on top of another